tristenhonore/cse15l-lab-reports/lab3_bugs.md

 # Debugging
-the following code is a method that, in its current state, does not work as intended.:
+the following code is a method named `averageWithoutLowest`:
 ```
   // Averages the numbers in the array (takes the mean), but leaves out the
   // lowest number when calculating.
 Returns 0 if there are no elements or just